tmoroney/auto-subs/README.md

     pip install sox

-**Step 4:** Place the `auto-subs.py` file inside the Utility folder of one of the Fusion Script folder locations
+**Step 4:** Download the `auto-subs.py` file and drag it into the `Utility` folder of one of the Fusion Scripting folders like this address

     ...\Blackmagic Design\DaVinci Resolve\Fusion\Scripts\Utility

+Once the python file has been placed here, it should show up in the scripts menu within Resolve.